Prashant528/ideal_documented_repo/CONTRIBUTING.md

 ## How to Contribute
 Thank you for considering contributing to Hypothetical Repo!
 Contributions help us grow and improve, and we appreciate your interest.
+Please go through [Readme](./README.md) to get the project overview.

 1. **Report Bugs**: Found a bug?
 Create an issue with details such as steps to reproduce, expected behavior, and any relevant screenshots or logs.
 2. **Submit Enhancements**: Have a feature idea?
 Propose it in an issue.
 Be sure to explain the problem it solves and how it improves the project.